defold/extender/README_SECURITY.md

 * html5
 * switch

-You can either define the platforms in `application.yml` or by setting the `extender.authentication.platforms` environment variable when starting Docker.
+You can either define the platforms in `application.yml` or by passing the `extender.authentication.platforms` environment variable when starting Docker.

 Example using `application.yml`: